Lewis Fry Richardson: In popular culture

 A fictional version of Richardson, named Wallace Ryman, plays a pivotal role in Giles Foden's novel Turbulence.

-Richardson is mentioned in John Brunner's work, Stand on Zanzibar where Statistics of Deadly Quarrels is used as an argument that wars are inevitable.
+Richardson is mentioned in John Brunner's book Stand on Zanzibar, where Statistics of Deadly Quarrels is used as an argument that wars are inevitable.

-Richardson's work is also mentioned in Poul Anderson's speculative fiction novelette, Kings Who Die.
+Richardson's work is also mentioned in Poul Anderson's speculative fiction novelette Kings Who Die.

 Richardson is mentioned in Charlie Kaufman's 2020 novel Antkind.

-Richardson's famous quote, "Big whirls have little whirls that feed on their velocity; little whirls have lesser whirls & so on to viscosity" is mentioned in the song "Dots & Lines" written and performed by lyricist/rapper Lupe Fiasco.
+Richardson's couplet "Big whirls have little whirls that feed on their velocity; little whirls have lesser whirls & so on to viscosity" is mentioned in Lupe Fiasco's song "Dots & Lines".

 Personal life

-In 1909 he married Dorothy Garnett (1885–1956), daughter of the mathematician and physicist William Garnett.
-They were unable to have children due to an incompatibility of blood types, but they adopted two sons and a daughter between 1920 and 1927.
+In 1909, Richardson married Dorothy Garnett, daughter of the mathematician and physicist William Garnett.
+They were unable to have children due to an incompatibility of blood types, but adopted two sons and a daughter between 1920 and 1927.

 Richardson's nephew Ralph Richardson became a noted actor.
-His great-nephew (through his wife Dorothy's eldest brother, (James Clerk) Maxwell Garnett, C.B.E.), Julian Hunt, went on to become a meteorologist and director general and chief executive of the British Meteorological Office from 1992 to 1997.
-A great-niece – of the same line of descent – is the former politician Virginia Bottomley, now Baroness Bottomley.
+His great-nephew (through his wife Dorothy's eldest brother, (James Clerk) Maxwell Garnett), Julian Hunt, became a meteorologist and director general and chief executive of the British Meteorological Office from 1992 to 1997.
+A great-niece of the same line of descent is the former politician Virginia Bottomley, now Baroness Bottomley.